VoltDB/voltdb/README.thirdparty.txt

 Licenses referred to by some above package license texts
 ================================================================================

-Apache License  Version 2.0, January 2004 http://www.apache.org/licenses/
+Apache License Version 2.0, January 2004http://www.apache.org/licenses/

 TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION
 1. Definitions.